jrief/django-formset/docs/source/development.rst

 Building the Parser
 ===================

-The content of the button attribute ``click``, and the input field and fieldset attributes ``show-if``, ``hide-if`` and ``disable-if`` are parsed before being evaluated by the code implementing the web component.
+The content of the button attribute ``df-click``, and the input field and fieldset attributes ``show-if``, ``hide-if`` and ``disable-if`` are parsed before being evaluated by the code implementing the web component.
 This parser is generated using PEG.js and compiles to a pure TypeScript module.
 The grammar describing this proprietary syntax can be found in